pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 delete from t1 where id = 1;  -- both t1, t2, t3 rows are deleted.
 ```

-following is a MySQL test case about `SET DEFAULT`:
+Following is a MySQL test case about `SET DEFAULT`, as you can see, MySQL actualy doesn't support `SET DEFAULT`, the behaviour is just like `RESTRICT`

 ```sql
 MySQL>create table t1 (a int,b int, index(a,b)) ;